Punk in Poland of the 1980s

 away from Poznań.
 As far as I know Jarocin became a famous place after the

-festival of independent music had been organised there.
+festival of the independent music had been held there.
 Polish punks that

 came from various sites of Poland (East, West, North and South) used to meet